 There are a few bosses that took me a while to figure out their rules.
 It wasn't anywhere near as bad as Sekiro, though.
 I was always able to figure them out after enough lives.

 The hitboxes are really good.
 There were less than a handful of instances where they didn't appear to me to line up with the sprites and animations.
 Dark Souls 1 can go cry in a corner.

-Every boss was excellent; both well-designed and well-balanced.
-On Jedi Grandmaster, most took me upward of ten tries, but didn't span multiple play sessions.
+The bosses are well designed and well balanced too.
+On Jedi Grandmaster, most took me more than ten tries, but didn't span multiple play sessions.
 None of them have an unreasonable amount of health, but they all have enough that you have to actually master them to win.
-They all (minus the upgraded versions of normal planetary monsters, which are optional bosses) have novel attack patterns that take a lot of getting used to, but are seldom unfair.
+They all (minus the upgraded versions of normal planetary monsters, which are optional bosses) have novel attack patterns that take a lot of getting used to, but are rarely unfair.

 In most of the big story bosses, I did barely a scrape of damage on my first life.
 It was amazing to see how much I could improve at them after a dozen tries, even with minimal use of trial and error attacks.

 The level designers are fond of "stand in this room and hold off waves of enemies" fights.
 I've always been a sucker for wave defense / survival misisons, but every one of these is really well executed, too; they come up with creative ways to mix enemy types to keep each wave fresh, and they're tough but never unreasonably long.
 In most of them, on almost every wave, I was like, "I have to fight *all those guys* at once?!?"
 But it was always doable.
 The one on Kashyyyk might be my favorite despite how awful Flametroopers are, because I think it's the only one where the enemies don't wait until you've cleared the board to send more.